Abdullah204/Udemy_Clone_Vanilla/README.md

 # steps:
 1 - run the following command in the terminal :
 npm install -g json-server
-2- navigate to project directory.
+2- navigate to project directory (in the terminal).
 3- run the following command in the terminal :
 json-server --watch db.json